Department of Ecological Anthropology

 Who we are

 The Department of Ecological Anthropology is home to a group of scholars who study the dimensions of people’s socio-ecological relations across a diverse range of contexts.
-We explore human experience, practices, and communities as reciprocally shaped by and inextricably a part of more-than-human lives and worlds, an environmentally embedded social relation of provision and care.
+We explore human experience, practices, and communities as inextricably a part of more-than-human lives and worlds, and as an environmentally embedded social relation of provision and care.
 An ethnographic understanding of these lived interrelationships is of critical importance during the Anthropocene.

 The department's research reflects on established categories and modes of thinking while offering novel ways to approach and understand pressing questions facing contemporary society.
 Our subjects are of global importance, yet we are also attuned to those considered 'marginal' and 'abject,' finding inspiration in alternative centres of power.
 Our methods and frameworks are drawn from multiple academic fields, including science studies, critical geography, economic anthropology, medical anthropology, and multispecies studies.
 Our fieldsites include Czech Republic, Netherlands, Ukraine, Serbia, England, Australia, Russian Altai, and northeast India.
 The Department of Ecological Anthropology is a team whose work seeks to engage in conversation and collaboration with scholars both within and outside of our fields of expertise.